vectordotdev/vector/docs/ARCHITECTURE.md

 either sources or transforms: healthchecks and buffers.

-Healthchecks are one-off tasks that run at startup with the goal of discovering any issues that may prevent the sink from running properly (e.g. permissions or connectivity issues) and notifying the user in a nice way.
+Healthchecks are one-off tasks that run at startup with the goal of discovering any issues that may prevent the sink from running properly (for example permissions or connectivity issues) and notifying the user in a nice way.
 They can be enabled or disabled both individually and at a global level, and the user can choose whether a failing healthcheck should prevent Vector from starting.